Nevoss/form-wrapper-js/README.md

 ## :rocket: Basic Usage

-basic usage is written in the context of Vue.js, this is my framework of choice, I hope to write helpful documantation to other frameworks soon, (will love to get some help with that. :smile::)
+basic usage is written in the context of Vue.js, this is my framework of choice, I hope to write helpful documentation to other frameworks soon. (will love to get some help with that. :smile:)

 ###Binding the values